 Many Ways to be a Steward

 Ways to give back: Our organizations need volunteers.
-Please contact us at email@example.com regarding how you want to volunteer.
+Please contact our office regarding how you want to volunteer.

 Stewardship – Parish Pay